udexon/ReddAnalyz/README.md

 I shall continue to post as I find time to code and write more on this blog.

 In the meantime, feel free to leave a message here or on /r/programming.

+And of course, it goes without saying, in the spirit of free software, you are welcome to participate and FORK IT!!